How to Hit Solid Wedge Shots by Correcting These Mistakes

 Have you ever seen a PGA professional like Jordan Spieth hit a wedge shot?

-Whether he is using a lob wedge or a pitching wedge, he lowers the ball flight by decreasing his swing speed.
-This allows Spieth to have complete control over the distance of his shot and it is much easier for him to connect with the sweet spot on the golf club.
+Whether he is using a lob wedge or a pitching wedge, he lowers the ball flight by making a controlled ¾ length swing and decreasing his swing speed.
+This allows Spieth to control the distance of his shot.

-• Make sure the grooves on your lob wedge, sand wedge and pitching wedge are clean.
+- Make sure the grooves on your lob wedge, sand wedge, and pitching wedge are clean.

 Now let’s run over a scenario where a good wedge player would show their skills: